 What Is Miso Nikomi Udon

-The Miso for the Nagoya-style Miso Nikomi Udon is red Miso, an especially dark and flavorful kind of Miso that is a delicacy of the region.
-Miso is mixed with a Dashi fish stock to create the characteristic Miso broth.
+The miso for the Nagoya-style Miso Nikomi Udon is red miso paste, an especially dark and flavorful kind of miso that is a delicacy of the region.
+Miso is mixed with a dashi fish stock to create the characteristic broth.

-Not only is the Miso for Miso Nikomi Udon special.
-The Udon noodles also aren’t your everyday kind of Udon.
-They are usually much firmer giving the dish an interesting texture.
+Not only is the miso paste for Miso Nikomi Udon special, but the udon noodles themselves are also not your everyday kind.
+They are typically much firmer, lending the dish an intriguing texture.

 The standard toppings of Miso Nikomi Udon include leek, Kamaboko fish cakes, and a raw egg.
-Don’t worry, if you don’t want to eat a raw egg.
-Through the heat of the Miso soup, the egg will cook and it will give a delicious texture and flavor to the dish.
+But don’t worry if you don’t want to eat a raw egg since, through the heat of the soup, the egg will cook and it will give a delicious texture and flavor to the dish.

-Other toppings such as deep-fried Tofu, Shiitake mushrooms, Nagoya Cochin chicken, or other meat can also be chosen.
+Besides the eggs, other toppings such as deep-fried tofu, Shiitake mushrooms, Nagoya Cochin chicken, or other meat can also be chosen.

 Where to Try Miso Nikomi Udon in Nagoya

 When you start searching for the perfect place to try your first Miso Nikomi Udon you will soon stumble upon the name Yamamotoya.
-The most famous of the Miso Nikomi Udon restaurants.
+This is the most famous of the Miso Nikomi Udon restaurants.

 There are multiple different restaurant chains under the umbrella name Yamamotoya.
-All have different websites, small differences in store design as well as small differences in their menus.
-Whichever one you go to you will find some great food.
+All have different websites and some differences in store design, as well as small differences in their menus.
+Whichever one you go to, you will surely find some great food.

-Yamamotoya started out in Osu in 1925, but the original shop doesn’t exist anymore.
-They were the first to market Miso Nikomi Udon in the special Nagoya style with red Miso and firm Udon noodles.
+Yamamotoya started in Osu in 1925, but the original shop doesn’t exist anymore.
+They were the first to market Miso Nikomi Udon in the special Nagoya style, with red miso and firm udon noodles.

 Yamamotoya Okute

-Yamamotoya Okute is located in Okute just 3 minutes walk from Fukiage station on the Sakuradori line.
+Yamamotoya Okute is located in Okute, just a 3-minute walk away from Fukiage station, on the Sakuradori line.

 The original Miso Nikomi Udon costs 950 yen.
-The most expensive variation with added Nagoya Cochin chicken is a great option as you will get to have two different Nagoya specialties in one dish.
+The most expensive variation with added Nagoya Cochin chicken is a great option, as you will get to try two different Nagoya specialties in one dish.

-While Miso Nikomi Udon is not normally a vegan friendly dish, it can easily be made vegan friendly by adjusting the topping and making the broth from Shiitake mushroom Dashi.
+While Miso Nikomi Udon is not normally a vegan dish, it can easily be made vegan-friendly by adjusting the toppings and making the broth from Shiitake mushroom dashi.

-Yamamotoya Okute also has a halal friendly Miso Nikomi Udon option available.
-Please be aware that while the dish itself is halal and separate utensils are used to make it, the dish itself is still prepared in the same kitchen as the non-halal menu.
+Yamamotoya Okute also has a halal-friendly Miso Nikomi Udon option available.
+Please be aware that while the dish itself is halal and separate utensils are used to make it, it is still prepared in the same kitchen as the non-halal menu.

 Yamamotoya Okute (山本屋大久手)